Alex Bowman: Xfinity and Craftsman Truck Series

-In January 2013, it was announced that Bowman would be running the full Nationwide Series season for RAB in 2013, competing for Rookie of the Year honors.
-He would win his first career Nationwide pole at the O'Reilly Auto Parts 300 at Texas.
-Bowman would win another pole at Texas later in the season, but was released by the team prior to the season-ending race at Homestead-Miami Speedway.
+In January 2013, it was announced that Bowman would run the full Nationwide Series season for RAB in 2013, competing for Rookie of the Year honors.
+He won his first career Nationwide pole at the O'Reilly Auto Parts 300 at Texas.
+Bowman won another pole at Texas later in the season, but was released by the team prior to the season-ending race at Homestead–Miami Speedway.
 Bowman ended the season with six top-tens in 32 starts.